Below are answers to the questions we hear most frequently.

 - Do I need to submit transcripts with my TAG application?

 - Transcripts are not required when you submit your TAG application.
-However, admitted students should be prepared to submit official sealed high school and college transcripts by July 1 and no later than July 15, prior to fall enrollment.
+However, admitted students should be prepared to submit official high school and college transcripts by July 1 and no later than July 15, prior to fall enrollment.

 It is critical that self-reported coursework on your TAG application and UC application match coursework shown on official, sealed transcripts.
 If you attended any college or university outside of the United States, each international school must be reported, and you should be prepared to submit course descriptions with word-for-word English translations upon request.